Compliance at MCPHS

 This Policy: (1) provides a definition of discrimination and harassment based upon Protected Classes and related retaliation; (2) prohibits discrimination and harassment based upon Protected Classes and related retaliation; and (3) sets out procedures to follow when a member of the MCPHS University community believes a violation of the policy has occurred.

 Individuals who violate this Policy shall be disciplined or subjected to corrective action, up to and including termination or expulsion.

 Inquiries regarding the University’s compliance with Equal Opportunity and Affirmative Action laws may be directed to Kevin Dolan, Chief Human Resources Officer, at 617-732-2144.

-A chart is available for download of University courses and programs that customarily lead to professional licensure, and the states where such programs meet, do not meet, or have not yet been determined to meet a state’s educational requirements for professional licensure.
+A chart is available for download of University courses and programs that customarily lead to professional licensure [PDF], and the states where such programs meet, do not meet, or have not yet been determined to meet a state’s educational requirements for professional licensure.
 However, requirements for licensure and eligibility for professional examination vary by state and are subject to change.
 Accordingly, MCPHS recommends that students contact the licensing board in the state where they intend to practice to determine the state's licensure requirements.
-Contact information for professional licensure agencies is available for download.
+Contact information for professional licensure agencies is available for download [PDF].
 Students with questions may contact the Office of the Provost at MCPHS.